CoinRemitter/magento2/README.md

-CoinRemitter Crypto Payment Processor
+CoinRemitter Plugin For Prestashop
 ===

-Coinremitter is [crypto payments](http://coinremitter.com) service for magento.
-Accept Bitcoin, Tron, Binance (BEP20), BitcoinCash, Ethereum, Litecoin, Dogecoin, Tether, Dash, Monero etc.
+Coinremitter is a [crypto payment processor](http://coinremitter.com).
+Accept Bitcoin, Bitcoin Cash, Litecoin, Dogecoin, Dash, Tron, Binance ,Tether USD ERC20,Tether USD TRC20 etc.View all supported currency [here](http://coinremitter.com/supported-currencies).

-**What Is Crypto Payment Processor?**
+**What Is Crypto Payment Gateway?**

-Crypto Payment Processor acts as a bridge between the merchant’s website and the cryptocurrency network, allowing the merchant to receive payments in the form of cryptocurrency.

-Requirements for integration
+There are ample of Crypto Coins available on crypto payment gateways.
+You can pick one of them and create a wallet of that coins and purchase things from individual’s websites who are accepting payment in crypto coins though.
+Regardless, All these websites have their own API in order to accept payment from buyers.

+Apart from centralized currencies this option creates a traffic for sellers who are willing to do payments in crypto coins.
+In contrast, doing a payment in crypto coins offer buyers a great market  reputation and has left a foremost impact on sellers and it will also benefit to buyers & sellers if they choose **Coinremitter: Crypto Payment Gateway** as their payment method in doing a business in crypto coins.

+Prerequisites
 ---
 * For the Integration process with Coinremitter, users must require to have  Magento version 2.x
-* If you don’t have an account on Coinremitter, then make sure to make it one
+* If you don't have a Coinremitter account then please consider making it one.
+[Create Account ](https://coinremitter.com/signup)

-Installation of plugin
+Installation Of Plugin:
 ---
-1. Download coinremitter magento plugin (zip file).
+1. Download CoinRemitter magento plugin (zip file).
 2. Login to your server and unzip the file and rename it to ‘Checkout’.
 3. Navigate to Magento installation root directory.
-There You’ll find a folder named ‘code’ situated in the ‘app’ folder.
-In case of the absence of the folder, create a folder in the ‘app’ folder with the name 'code'.
-Now Create a 'coinremitter' folder into the 'code' folder, Then move the ‘Checkout’ folder into the 'coinremitter' folder.
+Go to `app/code/` (If code/ does not exist, create it).Inside `app/code/` , create a folder named **Coinremitter**.Move the Checkout folder into `app/code/CoinRemitter/`.
 4. Run following commands in terminal to install Coinremitter Plugin
 	* php bin/magento setup:upgrade
 	* php bin/magento setup:di:compile
 	* php bin/magento setup:static-content:deploy -f
 	* php bin/magento cache:flush

-5. Plugin installed in your magento store, Follow below instructions to fully activate it.
+5. **Done!** The plugin is now installed.
+Follow the plugin's documentation to activate it.

 Plugin Configuration
 ---